ricsanfre/pi-cluster/documentation/ubuntu_cloud_image_vbox.md

     ![Create-VM-VBox](images/VBox_create_ubuntu_cloud_image_3.png "Do not create virtual disk")

-- Copy vmdk disk downloaded in step 1 and seed.iso file created in step 2 to new VM's folder
+- Copy vdi disk created in step 2 and seed.iso file created in step 4 to new VM's folder

 - Configure new VM, add vmdiks and iso